Adaptive Granularity in Tensors: A Quest for Interpretable Structure

 Our contributions in this work are as follows: \begin{itemize} \item \textbf{Novel Problem Formulation}: We formally define the problem of optimally aggregating a tensor, which is formed from raw sparse data in their original level of aggregation, into a tensor with exploitable and interpretable structure.
 We further show that solving this problem optimally is computationally intractable.
 To the best of our knowledge, this paper is the first to tackle this problem in its general form, and we view our formulation as the first step towards automating the process of creating well-behaved tensor datasets. \item \textbf{Practical Algorithm}: We propose a practical, efficient, and effective algorithm that is able to produce high-quality tensors from raw data without incurring the combinatorial cost of the optimal solution.
-Our proposed method follows a greedy approach, where at each step we decide whether different ``slices'' of the tensor are aggregated based on a variety of intuitive functions that characterize the ``goodness of structure'' locally. \item \textbf{Experimental Evaluation}: We extensively evaluate our proposed method on synthetic and semi-synthetic data, where ground truth is known, and in real data where we use popular heuristic measures of structure goodness to measure success.
-Furthermore, we conduct a data mining case study on a large real dataset of crime over time in Chicago, where we identify interpretable hidden patterns in multiple time resolutions. \item {\bf Reproducibility}: We make our implementation publicly available at \codeurl in order to encourage reproducibility of our results. \end{itemize}
+Our proposed method follows a greedy approach, where at each step we decide whether different ``slices'' of the tensor are aggregated based on a variety of intuitive functions that characterize the ``goodness of structure'' locally.

+\item \textbf{Experimental Evaluation}: We extensively evaluate our proposed method on synthetic, semi-synthetic and real data where we use popular heuristic measures of structure goodness to measure success.
+Furthermore, we conduct a data mining case study on a large real dataset of crime over time in Chicago, where we identify interpretable hidden patterns in multiple time resolutions. \end{itemize}